nk2IsHere/funlang/README.md

 Functional language written on Kotlin
 > The funlang.main idea behind its developement is to create a language which will quickly compute or handle any required logic with potential jvm interop without any side effects and nulls!

-### The language is going to change its direction!
-- pure functional manners will be deprecated
-- Null will be added (functions will be able to return nothing)

 ### Keypoints:
-- 4 basic types: Double (64-bit IEEE), Bool, String, Lambda, Null
+- 4 basic types: Double (64-bit IEEE), Bool, String, Lambda, Let (Named anything)
-- Each expression must return something not null - [Deprecated]
+- Each expression must return something
 - Every basic thing, like adding is a function
-- There is no (and there will be no) input or output using system streams - [Deprecated]
+- There is no (and there will be no) input or output using system streams - [Deprecated, very lazy to do that]

 ### How to run program:
 > Simply import `funlang.interpret.runProgram` and call `runProgram`\
-  Pair of inferred (if possible) Type and Result will be returned
+  Result will be returned

-### Standart functions:
+### Standard functions:
 `add 2 5` - adds two doubles\
 `sub 5 2` - subtracts two doubles\
 `mul 5 24` - multiplies two doubles\